qiuhuaqi/qiuhuaqi.com/_posts/2017-7-3-gce-jupyter.md

 ```
 pip install [package-name] --update
 ```
+In my case, I found some very useful features (e.g. the Markdown and some key mappings) were not included in my initial `apt-get` installation of Jupyter Notebook.
+So I updated to the newer version in `pip`.

 **Step 2: Set external IP address, expose TCP port**
 In order to access Jupyter Notebook run on the Cloud VM from a local browser, we need to assign an external IP address for the VM.
 Google allows us to attach one static IP address to our VM instances ***free of charge***.
 We also need to add a firewall rule to expose a TCP port to which we will direct our connection from the browser.
 Detailed instructions can be found in the cs231n [Google Cloud tutorial][cs231n-tutorial].
+Once you are done, take not of your VM's external IP address.

 **Step 3: Create jupyter configuration**
 We now need to do a bit configurations for the notebook.
 On your running VM instance, find the Jupyter Notebook configuration file (this file is typically under the directory: /home/your_user_name/.jupyter)